Frequently Asked Questions

 Do you use touch in your sessions?

-Touch, including erotic or genital touch from practitioner to client, may be used in Intimacy & Embodiment Coaching sessions in service to your learning objective or goals and only through discussion and agreement about the practice that will be undertaken.
+I am a Certified Sexological Bodyworker and have extensive training in the Wheel of Consent®, both of which inform my use of touch in-session, however I use it sparingly, only where relevant, and through discussion and agreement.
 All touch is client-led - unlike conventional bodywork approaches where the practitioner leads and the client remains passive, any use of touch in this work invites you to be actively engaged—learning to feel, choose, and communicate in each moment.
 The emphasis is not on what is done to the body, but rather on supporting and developing your skills and empowering you to reconnect with their own body’s wisdom, curiosity, and desires.

 Do I need to have a sexual concern to do Intimacy & Embodiment Coaching with you?

-No — Intimacy & Embodiment Coaching can support anyone wanting to learn or build skills around embodiment, human relating or eroticism.
+No - Intimacy & Embodiment Coaching can support anyone wanting to learn or build skills around embodiment, touch, relational skills or eroticism.
 Sexual concerns are one reason among many that people may engage this service.